Tomato, Peach, and Burrata Salad

 Step-by-Step Instructions

-You can prep the ingredients a few hours in advance, but don’t assemble until just before serving to keep everything fresh and vibrant.
+You can prep the ingredients a few hours in advance, but do not assemble until just before serving so everything stays fresh and vibrant.
+Sliced tomatoes and peaches release juices as they sit, so keep them separate until the last moment.

-Fresh mozzarella or even whipped ricotta makes a lovely stand-in—it won’t be quite as creamy, but just as delicious.
+Fresh mozzarella or even whipped ricotta makes a lovely stand-in.
+It will not be quite as creamy or oozy, but it is just as delicious and easier to find in most grocery stores.

 Do I need to peel the peaches?

-No need!
-As long as they’re ripe, the skin adds a beautiful rustic texture and color.
+No need at all.
+As long as the peaches are ripe, the skin adds a beautiful rustic texture and pop of color, and peeling would only make the slices harder to handle.

 • 2 ripe peaches, sliced thin